C2DH/ranketwo/_assignments/archival-digital-turn/07-august-sander-photo.en.md

 <!-- section -->

 ### 7b.
-Comparing Associative Tagging (covers association and reception online 4.)
+Comparing Associative Tagging
 <!-- section-contents -->
-- Now, without clicking on the individual pictures in the results page, either those from Google or from Pinterest, choose 8 diverse portraits (groups,individuals,old,young, women men) of your liking
+- Now, without clicking on the individual pictures in the results page, either those from Google or from Pinterest, choose 5 portraits (groups, individuals, old, young, women, men)
 - Take a long look at them and give each a tag or name that comes to your mind.
 Document this in your template.
 - Meet up with a fellow student, compare your search results, your choices, and your tags.
 - Complement each others tags with an additional assessment of the background of the people portrayed on the photo